Here it is. Everything you need to know about walking the Cape to Cape track.

 You can either camp at Contos or Point Road which is another 20-30 minutes up the trail.
 Our recommendation is point road as it will be quieter and it shortens the distance for the next day.
 Both campgrounds have a cost to camp which is $22 for 2 people per night.
-These sites are best booked rather than just turning up, as they are very popular.
+These sites are best booked rather than just turning up, as they are very popular, but you should be okay if you are outside school holidays.
 You can book the Contos and Point Road sites at the Park Stay website.

-Day Six: Point Road Campsite to Deep Dene Beach – 22km
+Day Six: Point Road Campsite to Deep Dene Beach – 21km

 This day is tough.
 You start in the forest, which is just beautiful and quite easy.
 Then you make quite a sudden but thankfully short climb out of a valley and head towards the coast where you eventually meet Hamelin Beach.
 From there it is a 6km beach stretch to Hamelin Bay.
 This can be really hard when there is a head wind or the beach is soft.
 Try to find some tyre tracks to walk in, or take you boots off and walk next to the crashing waves where it is usually firmer.

 If you are feeling like stretching it out, you can stay at Hamelin Bay ($$$) or just grab an ice cream and continue on.